2020 Acura RLX Brake Specials

 2020 Acura RLX Brake Specifications

-Common issues observed in Metro Atlanta include accelerated pad wear from frequent commuter braking and surface rust that can affect rotor machining results.
+Common wear items for the 2020 Acura RLX include pad material and surface scoring on rotors from extended city driving or repeated heavy braking.
 Bring your 2020 Acura RLX to Nalley Acura in Marietta for an OEM-spec brake service — schedule service.